mvillalobosc/Lab2IA/Phyli/README.md

 - [ ] Export PNG and verify resolution.
 - [ ] Export Newick and reopen it.
 - [ ] Export JSON and reopen it.
-- [ ] Copy share link and open it in a new tab.
+- [ ] Copy the share link and open it in a new tab.

 ### Internationalisation